 Thermal Transfer Vs Direct Thermal

 With thermal transfer printing, the printer requires a ribbon that is fed through the printer alongside the label that is utilised in order to apply heat and transfer the design.
 Heat is applied to the ribbon which subsequently transfers both the wax and the resin to the label.
-Due to the durability of this method, it makes for an excellent technique when it relates to high-density asset labels or barcodes.
+Due to the durability of this method, it makes for an excellent technique when it relates to high-density asset labels or barcode labels.

 Unlike thermal transfer, direct thermal doesn’t need a ribbon to print the labels.
 As the labels are fed through the printer, it applies heat directly onto the label.
 The label is heated and, through a chemical reaction, the heated areas darken.